tinygiant98/nui/README.md

 <a class="top-link hide" href="#top">↑</a>
 <a name="top"></a>

+## Requires

+NWN >= 8193.34.1

 ## Change Log

+*** 0.2.2 ***
+- Modified `NUI_AddListbox` to default to one row instead of null, which allows the listbox to render if the user didn't set or bind the RowCount.
+- Modified the automatic binding system to force the initial profile binding and the `BindForm()` formfile function to run after the form has opened, instead of before.
+This prevents having to use `NUI_DelayBind` and `NUI_DelayBindJ` to get around the nui feature which clears all binds just before the form open event is fired.
+- Added `NUI_SetProfileBindJ`, which has the same function as `NUI_SetProfileBind`, but accepts a json value instead of a json-parseable string.
+- Deleted `NUI_DelayBind` and `NUI_DelayBindJ` functions as superfluous.
+This could be a breaking change.
+To fix, replace all `NUI_DelayBind` calls with `NUI_SetBind` and replace all `NUI_DelayBindJ` calls with `NUI_SetBindJ`.

-*** 0.2.1 *** - Added `NUI_SetBindJ`, which has the same function as `NUI_SetBind`, but accepts a json value instead of a json-parseable string.
+*** 0.2.1 ***
+- Added `NUI_SetBindJ`, which has the same function as `NUI_SetBind`, but accepts a json value instead of a json-parseable string.

-*** 0.2.0 *** - This version is a complete system re-write with many breaking changes.
+*** 0.2.0 ***
+- This version is a complete system re-write with many breaking changes.
 It is not compatible with any 0.1.x formfiles.
 However, migration to 0.2.x-compatible formfiles is relatively straight-forward.

 ## Acknowledgements